You are here

 Lake Engure Nature Park has been included on the list of Europe’s most important waterfowl habitats.
 There are nature trails, visitors can buy angling permits at the boat livery and try their luck at catching remarkable fish.

-In the south of Kurzeme, there is Pape Nature Park, an important bird migration bird migration stopover.
+In the south of Kurzeme, there is Pape Nature Park, an important bird migration stopover.
 Every autumn, the only migratory bird observation station in Latvia works there and ornithologists mark birds.
 There are wild horses grazing in the meadows, as well as nature trails and birdwatching towers.

 Kanieris – a lake rich in bird and fish resources, popular with birdwatchers and anglers.
 Lake Kanieris has the status of a Ramsar wetland of international importance.